gpavanb1/SplitFXM/docs/derivatives.md

 # Finite-Difference Schemes

 This section contains details related to the implementation of finite-difference schemes.
 Note that the solver can utilize any finite-difference scheme, including asymmetric stencils.
-For now, only central differencing has been implemented.

-:::splitfxm.derivatives
+Additionally, the derivative-related methods are implemented using Cython.

+::: splitfxm.derivatives
+    options:
+      allow_inspection: false
+      members:
+        - Dx
+        - D2x
+        - dx
+        - d2x